 The city council operates a co-ordinated scheme for admissions to its nursery schools and classes within Stoke-on-Trent and its city boundary.
-A separate leaflet is available at stoke.gov.uk/admissions
+More information here at stoke.gov.uk/school admissions/nursery admissions (external link)

 Nursery schools and primary schools with nursery units are shown in the list of schools on pages 18 (Nursery) and 22-27 (Primary.
 The letter "N" in the age-range column shows that the school has a nursery class.
 Parents who prefer their child to benefit from early education in a private, independent or voluntary childcare setting are entitled to a free part-time place from the term following their child's third birthday.